For the most up-to-date information about resources to help you and your family through this challenging time, please register for our enews.

 - As part of the recently passed Cares Act, people will be soon receiving a stimulus payment.
 Payment amount is based on your 2019 tax return information or your 2018 tax return information if you have not filed yet for 2019.
 Individuals who earn less than $75,000 will receive $1,200.
 Married couples filling joint returns and earning less than $150,000 will receive $2,400.
 Households will receive an additional $500 per child aged 16 or under.

 - What if you earn more than that?
 Individuals who earn more than $75,000 but less than $99,000 will receive a reduced amount.
 Married couples filing jointly who earn more than $150,000 but less than $198,000 will receive a reduced amount.
 Those who earn above those amounts will not receive a stimulus payment.

 - Find out how much you are likely to receive using this calculator.

 - When will you get your payment?
-The IRS will start sending out money in mid-April to those for whom they have direct deposit information.
+The IRS is still releasing stimulus payments as of the end of May 2020.
+If you haven’t received your stimulus payment yet, check the IRS portal linked or the Economic Impact hotline below.
 For those without direct deposit or who haven’t filed at least their 2018 taxes, it will take longer.